RigSri/FinWise/README.md

 | One-size-fits-all lessons | Adaptive scenarios that evolve with you |
 | Lecture-style learning | Reflective, mentor-like guidance |

-**The difference?** Research shows behavioral interventions reduce financial mistakes by 23-40% compared to pure knowledge training[web:114][web:115].
+**The difference?** Research shows behavioral interventions reduce financial mistakes by 23-40% compared to pure knowledge training.

 ---